memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 In case you've been experimenting with the above overlay, you may have noticed that I've been cheating a little: The project still _compiles_ just fine even if you delete the `#phandle-array-of-ref-cells` properties, or give `phandle-array-of-refs` a different name that does _not_ end in an _s_.

 Why?
-Our devicetree is still _syntactically_ correct even if we do not follow the given convention.
+Our Devicetree is still _syntactically_ correct even if we do not follow the given convention.
 In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the node's `phandle` property's value - even without the expansion, its syntax would still fit an array of 32-bit integer cells.
-A _syntactically_ sound devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and add _meaning_ to all the properties and their values; we'll have to define the devicetree's **semantics**.
+A _syntactically_ sound Devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and add _meaning_ to all the properties and their values; we'll have to define the Devicetree's **semantics**.

-Without semantics, the DTS generator can't make sense of the provided devicetree and therefore also won't generate anything that you'd be able to use in your application.
+Without semantics, the DTS generator can't make sense of the provided Devicetree and therefore also won't generate anything that you'd be able to use in your application.
 Once you add semantics to your nodes, you'll have to strictly follow the previous convention, which is also why I've already included the notation in this article.
-The details, however, we'll explore in the next article about devicetree _bindings_.
+The details, however, we'll explore in the next article about Devicetree _bindings_.

 #### `phandle-array` in practice